Madhura Velankar

-Madhura Velankar-Satam (Marathi:मधुरा वेलणकर; born 8 October 1981) is an Indian actress.
+Madhura Welankar-Satam (née Welankar) is an Indian actress.
 She is a four-time State Award winner who appears in Bollywood and Marathi movies and established herself as one of Marathi cinema's leading actresses.

-She is known for critically acclaimed roles such as Gojiri’ in Sarivar Sari.
-She worked in Bollywood film Jajantaram Mamantaram as Rajkumari Amori (2003).
+The daughter of actor Pradip Velankar, she made her acting debut with Gajendra Ahire's Directorial Not Only Mrs. Raut in 2003.
+Starring roles in Adhantari (2004), Sarivar Sari (2005), Khabardar (2005), Matichya Chuli (2006), Gojiri (2007), Mi Amrutha Boltey (2008), Ek Daav Dhobi Pachhad (2008), Hapus (2010) established her as one of the top Marathi actresses of the decade.
+Madhura took a sabbatical from full time acting and worked infrequently over the next decade.

-She worked in Marathi television serials.
-She performed as a dancer at Rashtrapati Bhavan (Marathi Taarka), Maharshta State Awards (performed since 2002), Zee Awards, V. Shantaram Awards, Hirkani Awards.
-She did more than 75 stage shows as a dancer and anchor.
+She worked in Marathi television serials also.
+She performed as a dancer at Rashtrapati Bhavan (Marathi Taarka), Maharashtra State Awards (performed since 2002), Zee Awards, V. Shantaram Awards, and Hirkani Awards.
+She has given more than 75 stage shows as a dancer and anchor.

 Personal life

 She married Abhijeet Satam.
 Her family includes father-in-law Shivaji Satam (famous for starring in Sony TV’s CID).
 Her father Pradeep Velankar is a Marathi actor.